gumstix/yocto-manifest/README.md

 Starting from Fresh
 -------------------
-So it is borked.
-You're not really sure why.
-But it doesn't work any more.
+So something broke...

 There are several degrees of **starting fresh**; individual packages can be rebuilt or the whole system can be reconstructed.

  1. clean a package: bitbake <package-name> -c cleansstate
  2. re-download package: bitbake <package-name> -c cleanall